 Now, I have written about Akihabara many, many times here on xorsyst.com.
 Even though I have never been there before, I can probably name many of the stores there just by seeing the front door.
 You may want to check out my Google street view tour of Akihabara.
 So when I received my copy of The Akiba: A Manga Guide to Akihabara, I thought that I already knew most of the places that the book would talk about.
-I was definitely wrong.
+I was wrong.

 The guide to Akihabara is presented as a tour while Yoko is looking for Hiroshi.
 You may think this sounds a bit cheesy, but what’s cool about this is that while they hit the big spots like Tora no Ana, and the Cure Maid Cafe, they also show you those smaller, lesser known stores that you hardly hear about.
 For example, Audio Otaku frequent a store called Azabu Audio that specializes in speaker units, coils, and condensers.
 Chichibu Denki is known for their sub-notebook computers, but also for their oden vending machines located in front of the store.
 Things like that are sometimes missed when you read about them online, and The Akiba does a great job at presenting all that Akihabara has to offer.

-Remember when I said the book was broken into 2 different parts?
+Remember when I said the book is broken into two different parts?
 The latter half of the book is a shop and restaurant guide complete with addresses, phone numbers, pictures, websites, and even recommendations!
 It’s fitting that the first section is dedicated to Maid Cafes.
 There are quite a few listed, and I love that they include about 6-7 recommendations for each cafe including names and prices.
 It seems as though the author of the book had each Maid cafe write a little about themselves, what they specialize in, what’s to be expected when you set foot in the door, and what’s good to eat and drink.

 The shop and restaurant guide is broken into the following categories:

 - Large retail stores

 - Audio Equipment